pandas-dev/pandas/doc/source/user_guide/options.rst

    print(pd.get_option("display.max_columns"))

-Setting Startup Options in python/ipython Environment
+Setting startup options in Python/IPython environment
 -----------------------------------------------------

-Using startup scripts for the python/ipython environment to import pandas and set options makes working with pandas more efficient.
+Using startup scripts for the Python/IPython environment to import pandas and set options makes working with pandas more efficient.
 To do this, create a .py or .ipy script in the startup directory of the desired profile.
 An example where the startup folder is in a default ipython profile can be found at:

 .. code-block:: none